 Content can be easily formatted using the built in HTML editor with no coding skills required.
 Insert tables, images and bulleted or numbered lists with a few simple clicks.
 WYSIWYG editors not your jam?
 Prefer to write the code yourself?
 No problem.
 Just drop into the source view and edit the code directly.

 For a stand alone event, manual entry of your event meta data such as event name, start and end time and dates, location, etc. will suffice.
 However, for events such as road shows or an annual user conference, we suggest you leverage dynamic data fields (aka DDF’s… think MS Word merge fields) to automatically populate these values in future events when the event is copied as part of an event template.
 Same with any URL’s to registration forms within the event.
 Don’t hard code your links (which will have to be manually updated in a copied event); use a DDF and they’ll be auto-magically updated in any future events that are created from this one.

 Now that your event website is built, you are going to want and track your visitors so you can see where they came from, where they dropped off, and the last page they visited before registering.
 Embed a Google Analytics tracking code into the site and add unique page titles allowing you to differentiate between future copies of this site.

 Now there’s nothing left to do but smile… and distribute the website link via all your marketing channels… then kick back and watch the registrations pour in.

 Want to learn more about building killer websites for your events?
 Schedule a demo of Certain Platform, our end-to-end event automation solution.

-By Bob Osborne, Director of Product Management at Certain
+By Bob Osborn, Director of Product Management at Certain